DavidAmat/Curso_AWS_Solutions_Architect/Section VIII HA/Lab_HA.md

 - Install Wordpress on EC2 instance
 - Create a post and inside that post and add 2 new images
-- Add some resiliency to see wheter those images are save on our EC2 instance and look at a way of backing that up to S3 (first do it manually but then use Chrone to do it automatically).
+- Add some resiliency to see wheter those images are save on our EC2 instance and look at a way of backing that up to S3 (first do it manually but then use **crontab** to do it automatically).
 - Put the EC2 instance behind an ALB (Application Load Balancer) and connect our ALB up to Route53.

 ### 7.1 Install Wordpress